apaijmans/AFS_genetic_legacy/README.md

 devtools::install_github("mastoffel/sealABC")
 ```

-In addition, we slightly altered some specific functions of the package sealABC.
+In addition, we slightly altered some specific functions of the package `sealABC`.
-For this the script: mssumstatsAP is needed (in addition to the sealABC package).
+For this the script: mssumstatsAP is needed (in addition to the `sealABC` package).
 This script can be found in all folders where it is used.

 ### Within the folder "ABC" the following scripts can be found: